Sameer725/itbooks/README.md

 ```
 yarn ios

+Note: The project hasn't been tested on ios device as I don't own any Apple devices.
 ```

----

-**NOTE**

-The project hasn't been tested on ios device as I don't own any Apple devices.

----

 In another terminal, install the app on an Android: